deffi/portable_device_api/readme.md

 Example
 -------

-The following example shows a list of connected devices.
+The following example shows a list of connected devices (without error handling).

 ```python
 from portable_device_api import PortableDeviceManager